yeungda/tourist/README.markdown

 * Can journeys be used to efficiently achieve high coverage of states a restful web service?
 * Can journeys be used to collect data about an application and reason about it?
 Can it be used to check whether a global stylesheet has unused styles?
 What about page load times or number of clicks required?

+## Why?

+Consider the following unit test: it should do something
+    given I these actions have been completed, where a = 1 and b = 2 when i do something
+    then the result should be 10

+i only have to read these few lines to understand what the test is doing.
+The intent of the test is captured in the test name.
+The actions I need to take are captured in the given and when.
+I can see all the relevant inputs that are required for the test scenario to happen.
+And I can see exactly what we were expecting to happen.
+All the concerns that matter, the actions, inputs, expectations and intent, are tightly coupled, as one is mixed with the other in code and also temporally.
+A unit test is the coupling of all the concerns that matter.

+Just because it works for unit tests, does not mean the same applies at a functional level.
+What's good for the goose, is not necessarily good for then gander.

+in functional tests, the given actions often take a very long time.
+They are often also very complex.
+In a perfect world, we would simply parallelise all tests so the testing takes as long as the longest test.
+This is sadly very far from reality.
+Projects pay for the time it takes to run functional tests in spades.
+Whether it's running them, or maintaining them.

+Functional tests often require a number of steps to be taken to get to a state that they can test.
+For example, we must first log in and create a blog post before we can see it on the blog.
+Unit tests rarely have so many steps to take before they can be executed.

+By shoehorning our unit testing paradigm onto functional tests, I think we are missing the point.
+A real user doesn't usually doesn't use an application and only try one small piece of functionality, they usually want to complete a process of some kind.
+Unit tests at a functional level do not simulate real user behaviour.

+Some say that tests should be consolidated into feature level journeys.
+If we were to use the unit testing paradigm to build these, it might look like a very very long procedure.
+And I think as we build a more higher level test, we lose the intent of what we are testing, since our single test name cannot describe all the things that are happening adequately.

+Unit tests don't scale to journeys.
+As is common practise in other endeavours, what if we attempted to separate concerns?

+journeys
+  users
+    input data
+  itinerary
+states
+  transitions
+  observations
+  states
+    transitions
+    observations
+    states ...
+verifications
+  intent
+  expected outputs

 ## Usage
 Start the application we are going to test